Start: Carballo Finish: Finisterre

-During the first walk from hotel doorstep to hotel doorstep you get directly into the mood of the Camiño dos Faros as you follow gravel roads and small, sometimes uneven and exposed foot paths along the coast, passing a beach, a chapel and the Sisargas islands.
+During the first walk, you get directly into the mood of the Camiño dos Faros.
+Walking from your hotel door, you follow gravel roads and small, sometimes uneven and exposed foot paths along the coast, passing a beach, a chapel and the Sisargas islands.
 The route ends at the doorstep of your rural and seaside hotel near Barizo.
 Dinner is not included because the hotel only services 'a la carte' menus.
 And you might want to try next door’s restaurant “As Garzas” awarded with 1 Michelin star in 2018 (but remember to book in advance)

 Today you walk first to the Faro Nariga, one of the most famous lighthouses of the Costa da Morte although, or maybe because, it is a modern building.
 After the lighthouse you continue to the beautiful beach of Niñons, where you order a taxi or start the return route along gravel roads that give access to a modern windmill park.